 (2007-2010-2013)

-1 Introduction
+[Editor’s note: Due to time constraints, this document was not agreed, and it is still under consideration and needs to be revised.
+Participants are invited to submit input contributions to progress this work at the next meeting of WP 5A and therefore it is considered as a working document for ease of reference at this stage and only for information.]

+Summary of the revision

+In this revision a new annex has been added with a description of the IMT-2020 terrestrial radio interfaces and other consequential amendments throughout the draft revision, including updates of other annexes.
+The title of the Recommendation has been amended in accordance with the Radio Regulations (2020 Edition), which now identify certain frequency bands up to 71 GHz for the implementation of IMT.
+The organization of the draft revision has been updated in accordance with the mandatory Format of ITU-R Recommendations.

+Scope

-This Recommendation recommends specific standards for broadband wireless access in the mobile service.
-These specific standards are composed of common specifications developed by standards development organizations (SDOs).
+This Recommendation provides specific radio interface standards for broadband wireless access (BWA) systems in the mobile service.
+The standards included in this Recommendation are capable of supporting users at broadband data rates, taking into account the ITU-R definitions of “wireless access” and “broadband wireless access” found in Recommendation ITU-R F.1399.
+[These specific standards are composed of common specifications developed by standards development organizations (SDOs).
 Using this Recommendation, manufacturers and operators should be able to determine the most suitable standards for their needs.

-These standards support a wide range of applications in urban, suburban and rural areas for both generic broadband Internet data and real-time data, including applications such as voice and videoconferencing.
+These standards support a wide range of applications in urban, suburban and rural areas for both generic broadband Internet data and real-time data, including applications such as voice and videoconferencing.]

-2 Scope

-This Recommendation identifies specific radio interface standards for BWA systems in the mobile service operating below 6 GHz.
-The standards included in this Recommendation are capable of supporting users at broadband data rates, taking into account the ITU-R definitions of “wireless access” and “broadband wireless access” found in Recommendation ITU-R F.1399.

 This Recommendation is not intended to deal with the identification of suitable frequency bands for BWA systems, nor with any regulatory issues.

+Keywords

+Broadband wireless access standards.

-3 Related ITU Recommendations
+Related ITU Recommendations

 The existing Recommendations that are considered to be of importance in the development of this particular Recommendation are as follows: